pine64/website/content/documentation/Ox64/Software/Flashing.md

 ## Set up your UART adapter

 In this section we will configure and wire up a UART adapter in order to flash the Ox64.
-Choose one of the options below based on the hardware available to you; the first two are the most convenient since they minimise the number of times you will need to swap electrical connections.
+Choose one of the options below based on the hardware available to you; the first two are the most convenient since they minimize the number of times you will need to swap electrical connections.

 ### Option 1: Raspberry Pi Pico